microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupMember.md

 # Add-EntraBetaGroupMember

 ## SYNOPSIS

-Adds a member to a group.
+Add a member to a group.

 ## SYNTAX